apache/doris-website/versioned_docs/version-2.1/admin-manual/system-tables/information_schema/file_cache_statistics.md

 Used to view the metric information related to data cache on each BE node.
 The metric information is sourced from the monitoring metrics related to BE's data cache.

 :::tip Tip
-This system table is supported from versions 2.1.6 and 3.0.2.
+This system table is supported from versions 2.1.6
 :::

 ## Database